rodneyshupe/Cookbook/Recipes/Entrees/Beef/Eye-of-Round-Roast.rst

 Directions
 ----------

-1. Preheat Sous-Vide to 125F
+1. Preheat the sous-vide to 125F.
-2. Season beef thoroughly with the salt and pepper, and seal in vacuum seal bag using the vacuum sealer.
-Let cook for at least 18 hours
+2. Season the beef all over with the salt and pepper, then seal in a vacuum bag with the vacuum sealer.
+Cook for at least 18 hours.
-3. Place cast iron skillet over high heat.
-Carefully remove the roast from the water bath.
-When skillet is smoking, cut open the bag and place the roast in the skillet.
-Cook for 2 minutes before flipping over and cooking on the other side for 2 more minutes.
-Remove from heat.
+3. Set a cast iron skillet over high heat.
+Carefully lift the roast from the water bath.
+Once the skillet is smoking, cut open the bag and lay the roast in the pan.
+Cook for 2 minutes, then flip and cook the other side for 2 more minutes.
+Pull from the heat.
 If you're using the blow torch, just graze the roast with the flame until browned.
 Slice and serve.

 Notes
 -----